notbeer/advanced-discord-bot/README.md

 ## Key Features

+* Sharding
 * Handlers
   - A file reading event handling.
   - Reading files to load commands with features like cooldown, permissions and etc
 * Commands
   - Fun
-    - Games
+    - Board Games
       - /tictactoe
-        - Ability to play TicTacToe with a user
+        - Ability to play with a user
         - You can also play with the discord bot
+      - Connect4
+        - Ability to play with a user
+        - You can also play with the discord bot
+    - Puzzles
+      - /wordle
+        - Remake of the popular game wordle, with a beautifully intregated canvas.
+    - Text
+      - Convert a given text to emojis.
   - Misc
     - /info
       - Get information on the guild